 CIPF funds can be used for the acquisition, refinance and/or rehabilitation of existing rental property.

 At least half of the total units in the project must be occupied and affordable to households at or below 80% of area median income, using U.S. Dept. of HUD data.
 In addition, no less than 5% of the total units must be available and affordable to households at or below 50% of area median income as determined by HUD.
 These rental and occupancy restrictions will be in place for a minimum term of 40 years from the date of the closing on the CIP funds.

 DHCD will award $40,000 per unit for projects with more than 25 units with a per project maximum of $2,000,000.
 DHCD will award $50,000 per unit for projects with 25 units or less with a per project maximum of $1,250,000.

 CIPF monies are structured as a 40-year deferred payment loan at 0% interest.
-DHCD reserves the right to structure the loan with an interest rate above 0% for any CIPF loan.
+DHCD reserves the right to structure the loan with an interest rate acceptable to DHCD set at the time of closing.
 All CIPF loans are non-recourse and secured by a mortgage on the property.